bpwhelan/GameSentenceMiner/README.md

 ## Contact

-If you run into issues find me on discord @Beangate, or make an issue here.
-I've used this process to generate ~150 cards from Dragon Quest XI so far and it's worked quite well.
+If you run into issues ask in my [discord](https://discord.gg/yP8Qse6bb8), or make an issue here.

 ## Donations